Xenofono/solid-sniffle/README.md

 # Fully reactive blog site using Spring Webflux
-This project uses a fully reactive backend to manage a h2-in-memory database (development, will be migrated to postgres at deployment), as well as a reactive Spring layer using Spring Webflux and the webserver Netty.
+This project uses a fully reactive backend to manage a h2-in-memory database (development, will be migrated to mongoDb at deployment), as well as a reactive Spring layer using Spring Webflux and the webserver Netty.

 ## LIVE URL
 Project is now live at https://cryptic-savannah-22712.herokuapp.com/client